luisalviano/rentalx/README.md

 ### Car Registration

 **FR**
-- [ ] Must be able to register a new car.
+- [x] Must be able to register a new car.
-- [ ] Must be able to list all categories.

 **BR**
 - [ ] Only an admin user should be able to register a car.
-- [ ] Should not be able to register a new car with an existing license plate.
+- [x] Should not be able to register a new car with an existing license plate.
-- [ ] Should not be able to change an existing car's license plate.
-- [ ] The car must be registered as available by default.
+- [x] The car must be registered as available by default.

 #